 This is standard Ax approach.

-1. Manually export existing normal company data from Ax.
+normal company data from Ax.

-2. Remove duplicate records from this exported data set.
+from this exported data set.

-3. Delete exported data from normal companies.
+Delete exported data from

-4. Import the exported data back in Ax, while logged into one of the participating companies.
+back in Ax, while logged into one of the participating companies.

-5. Create records deleted in point 2 again in Ax using your logic.
+point 2 again in Ax using your logic.
 How you want to handle duplicate?
-For example, if you have customer 'Customer' in more than one normal company, what you want to do with this?
+For

 Approach 2: Direct SQL